sfaber02/restaurant-take-home/readme.md

 - refactor hours formmater into helper function
 - limit time inputs to 15 min intervals
 - add icons and titles to pages
-- add a "none" option to dining restrictions
 - add info section to readme
--

 ### BUGS
-- updating is not working because of date/time iso timestamp format something or other!!
-ARGH
-- time function is converting times to UTC not local time
-- phone number validation is no longer matching what is required by backend
-- filter selections don't reset when reset button is clicked
-- edit reservation form stays populated if you click edit but don't edit a reservation and back to the all reservations view then back to make a reservation.
+- edit reservation form stays populated if you click edit but don't edit a reservation and then go back to the all reservations view then back to make a reservation.